cjmcdonald42/mxMoodle/CONTRIBUTING.md

 This work is a combination of talents and technologies - Coding, UX, Documenting, QA, etc. There are many ways to be involved and our mxMoodle plugin will be better because you are involved.

+## Submitting Changes
-All commits are made to the dev branch in sub-branches specifically named for the issue being addressed.
-Pull requests are made to the dev branch before finally being squashed and merged to the main branch by the repository administrators.
-If you do your development work in a fork of this repository, that pull request should merge into dev/issue for review by the team before merging into the dev branch.
+All commits are made to the dev branch in atomic sub-branches specifically named for the issue being addressed.
+Commits are save points reflecting significant changes.
+Pull requests made to the dev branch contain individual features ready for inclusion.
+When the dev branch is ready to take its place as the next live version of our code, it is squashed and merged with the main branch by the repository administrators.

+If you do your development work in a fork of this repository, your pull request should merge into your dev/issueSubBranch for review by the team before merging into the development branch.

+## Coding conventions
+Start reading our code and you'll get the hang of it.
+We optimize for readability.
+- We indent using four space tabs

+This is open source software.
+Consider the people who will read your code, and make it look nice for them.
+It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.

+## Contact us
 Charles J McDonald, Academic Technology Specialist \<cjmcdonald@mxschool.edu\>
 The Moodle Development Team \<MooDevTea@mxschool.edu\>